-The Race Committee for an event has a very limited remit - essentially it is made up of the umpires on the day of the event, but with the chair, in effect the chief umpire, appointed well in advance by the organising committee with guidance from the regional umpiring committee.
-The Race Committee deals primarily with umpiring issues, including disqualification etc. However, the Chair of the Race Committee will be consulted in advance on overall arrangements, in the immediate run-up on possible cancellation due to weather conditions, and on the day on postponement of cancellation in case of bad weather or unforeseen incidents.
+The Race Committee for a competition has a limited but important remit - it is made up of three or more of the umpires present on the day of the event.
+The Race Committee deals primarily with umpiring issues, including penalties and disqualification.
+However, the Race Committee Chair will be consulted in advance on overall arrangements, in the immediate run-up on possible cancellation due to weather or water conditions.
+The Chair has ultimate decison making powers on racing on the day, e.g. on possible suspension of racing or cancellation in the case of bad weather or unforeseen incidents.